ebouck/integration-mono/apps/docs/docs/getting-started/4-authorize-an-app.md

 ## Enable an Auth

-Let's go back to the dashboard: https://integration.bigidea.io/prototype

-And then click on Auths and on the newly created `slack` auth
+Let's go back to the dashboard: https://integration.bigidea.io/prototype and click on Auths and on the newly created `slack` auth.

 ![asdf](./img/authorize-an-app-0.png)